mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 updateRSFromPrimary
   This subroutine is executed with a ServerDescription of type RSPrimary::

-    if description.address not in topologyDescription.servers:
+    if serverDescription.address not in topologyDescription.servers:
         return

     if topologyDescription.setName is null:
-        topologyDescription.setName = description.setName
+        topologyDescription.setName = serverDescription.setName

-    else if topologyDescription.setName != description.setName:
+    else if topologyDescription.setName != serverDescription.setName:
         # We found a primary but it doesn't have the setName
         # provided by the user or previously discovered.
         remove this server from topologyDescription and stop monitoring it checkIfHasPrimary()
         return

-    if description.electionId is not null and description.setVersion is not null:
     # Election ids are ObjectIds, see
     # "using setVersion and electionId to detect stale primaries"
     # for comparison rules.

+    # TODO!!! handle null is min for serverDescription.electionId and serverDescription.setVersion

     # Null values are always considered "less than"
+    electionIdIsNull = serverDescription.electionId == null;
     maxElectionIdIsGreater = topologyDescription.maxElectionId > serverDescription.electionId if topologyDescription.maxElectionId is not null else false
     maxElectionIdIsEqual = topologyDescription.maxElectionId == serverDescription.electionId if topologyDescription.maxElectionId is not null else false
     maxElectionIdIsLess = topologyDescription.maxElectionId < serverDescription.electionId if topologyDescription.maxElectionId is not null else false
     maxSetVersionIsGreater = topologyDescription.maxSetVersion > serverDescription.setVersion if topologyDescription.maxSetVersion is not null else false
     maxSetVersionIsLess = topologyDescription.maxSetVersion < serverDescription.setVersion if topologyDescription.maxSetVersion is not null else true

-        if maxElectionIdIsGreater or (maxElectionIdIsEqual and maxSetVersionIsGreater):
+    if maxElectionIdIsGreater or ((maxElectionIdIsEqual or electionIdIsNull) and maxSetVersionIsGreater):
         # Stale primary.
-            # replace description with a default ServerDescription of type "Unknown"
+        # replace serverDescription with a default ServerDescription of type "Unknown"
         checkIfHasPrimary()
         return

-        if maxElectionIdIsLess or (maxElectionIdIsEqual and maxSetVersionIsLess):
-            topologyDescription.maxElectionId = serverDescription.electionId;
+    if maxElectionIdIsLess or ((maxElectionIdIsEqual or electionIdIsNull) and maxSetVersionIsLess): topologyDescription.maxElectionId = serverDescription.electionId;
         topologyDescription.maxSetVersion = serverDescription.setVersion;

     for each server in topologyDescription.servers:
-        if server.address != description.address:
+        if server.address != serverDescription.address:
             if server.type is RSPrimary:
                 # See note below about invalidating an old primary.
                 replace the server with a default ServerDescription of type "Unknown"

-    for each address in description's "hosts", "passives", and "arbiters": if address is not in topologyDescription.servers:
+    for each address in serverDescription's "hosts", "passives", and "arbiters": if address is not in topologyDescription.servers:
             add new default ServerDescription of type "Unknown" begin monitoring the new server

     for each server in topologyDescription.servers:
-        if server.address not in description's "hosts", "passives", or "arbiters": remove the server and stop monitoring it
+        if server.address not in serverDescription's "hosts", "passives", or "arbiters": remove the server and stop monitoring it

     checkIfHasPrimary()